St. Joseph's School (North Adams, Massachusetts): Description and history

 The former St. Joseph's is located just north of downtown North Adams, occupying most of a city block on the west side Eagle Street, between Mohawk Trail and Sperry Avenue.
 It is a 3 1/2-story masonry structure, built out of concrete blocks and bricks.
 The basement and ground floor are built using concrete blocks textured with marble chips, and the upper floors are faced in light-colored brick.
-The first and second floors are separated by a frieze and projecting concrete belt course.
+The first and second floors are separated by a frieze and a projecting concrete belt course.
 The building is organized with a central horizontal section whose ends are capped by slightly projecting wings, with a central entry section that also projects slightly, and is capped by a gabled parapet.
 Interior features that have been retained include patterned marble tile floors, oak paneling and trim on the first floor, and oak and pine trim on the upper floors.

 The first large influx of Catholics into North Adams were Irish immigrants, who began to arrive in the 1840s.
 A Roman Catholic parish (St. Francis) was established in 1868, and the call for a parochial school began in 1878, after North Adams separated from Adams.
 The first St. Joseph's, an Italianate building, was completed in 1886.
 That building served as an adjunct to this one in the 20th century, and was demolished in 1981.
 The present building was built in 1928–29 to add capacity to the school.
 The building is architecture a rare example of Classical Revival in North Adams, and served as a school until the 1970s, when it closed due to declining enrollment.
 In the 1980s it was adapted as a senior living facility, with a modern addition appended to the north end.